lingchen0331/sentiment-analysis-on-movie-reviews/readme.md

 > **TF-iDF (Term Frequency–inverse Document Frequency)**
 > Tf-iDF is widely used in the area of information retrieval, which is a numerical statistic that is intended to reflect how important a word is to a document in a collection or corpus.
+*Term Frequency* is the simplest choice to use the raw count of a term in a document, like the occurrence of a word in a document.
+*Inverse Document Frequency* is a measure of how much information the word provides, i.e., if it's common or rare across all documents.